NE 577 Douglas A 1H Skyraider on the USS Midway

 Nearby the TBD Devastator exhibit is the Battle of Midway Theater.
 This theater seats up to 90 guests at a time and runs various movies and multimedia presentations, including the Voices of Midway presentation.

 Voices of Midway is a 15-minute film that tells the story of the Battle of Midway, which was one of the most important battles of World War II.
 It includes video and audio clips from real soldiers who took part in the battle.
-The film is shown multiple times throughout the day, and the ticket price is included in the cost of admission to the museum.

 Flight Simulator

-If you’ve ever wanted to know what it’s like to fly in the cockpit of a military aircraft, now’s your chance!
 In the Flight Simulator exhibit, you can try your hand at flying and perform the rolls, spins, and loops of a real fighter pilot, all without ever leaving the ground.

 Guided Tours

-While you’re welcome to walk through the museum at your own speed, you can also enjoy a guided tour with a small group of other museum visitors.
 During the tour, a knowledgeable docent will walk you through the different exhibits and give you additional information.
 As experts on the museum, with a wealth of naval history, the docents are here to answer your questions and improve your experience.

 Catapult and Trap Talks

 The catapult and trap talks are delivered from the Flight Deck.
 Here, volunteer docents explain how huge aircrafts were landed and launched from the ship.
-They are experts in their field—after all, the docents giving the presentation have first-hand experience guiding landings and take offs!

 The process of landing on or launching from an aircraft carrier, known as trap and catapult respectively, can be both dangerous and exciting for pilots and those directing them.
 Former Navy pilots will explain what that process is like, what makes it so perilous, and how a trap and catapult can be performed successfully.